rickeygong/Gdh_Hugo_Blog/Gdh_Hugo_Blog/content/post/Javascript/2024-11/NPM初体验/NPM初体验.en.md

 ## Example 1

-I have briefly experienced the example.<br />
+I have briefly experienced the example.

 This example is very simple; it uses the NPM command to generate a few predefined folders.

 ### Start Coding